Skip to main content

 Recording Mode

 The recording mode captures user interactions on a target website and converts them into workflow activities.
-The Workflow Designer initiates recording by specifying a target URL.
+Exekra Studio initiates recording by specifying a target URL.
 The extension opens or activates the target tab and begins capturing events.

 Captured action types: